JuliaLang/julia/doc/src/devdocs/backtraces.md

 ## Other generic segfaults or unreachables reached

-As mentioned elsewhere, `julia` has good integration with `rr` for generating traces; this includes, on linux, the ability to automatically run `julia` under `rr` and share the trace after a crash.
+As mentioned elsewhere, `julia` has good integration with `rr` for generating traces; this includes, on Linux, the ability to automatically run `julia` under `rr` and share the trace after a crash.
 This can be immensely helpful when debugging such crashes and is strongly encouraged when reporting crash issues to the JuliaLang/julia repo.
 To run `julia` under `rr` automatically, do:

 ```julia
 julia --bug-report=rr